nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 To be added.

 Note: The goods category of goods will be reflected on the supplier as a tag.
-For instance, if a supplier has a goods which has a goods category of "CONSUMABLES", a "CONSUMABLES" tag will be added to the supplier (visually).
+For instance, if a supplier has a goods which has a goods category of `CONSUMABLES`, a `CONSUMABLES` tag will be added to the supplier (visually).
 The tag information of the supplier remains as it is.

 ### Deletion of Goods : `deletegoods`

-To be added.
+Deletes the specified goods from the specified supplier.

+Format: `deletegoods n/NAME gn/GOODS_NAME`

+Examples:

+* `deletegoods n/John Doe gn/Gardenia Milk Bread` deletes the goods that has name `Gardenia Milk Bread` that belongs to the supplier `John Doe`.

 ### View statistics for Goods : `viewgoods`